+charAt

-charAt: (pos: number) => string '''
+charAt: (pos: number) => string

+charCodeAt

+concat

+indexOf

+lastIndexOf

+length

+localeCompare

+match

+replace

+'''

 In this example, the programmer benefits from type inference without providing type annotations.
 Some beneficial tools, however, do require the programmer to provide type annotations.
 In TypeScript, we can express a parameter requirement as in the following code fragment.